sam-paech/auto-antislop/README.md

 The core idea is to:
 1. Generate text using a base model.
 2. Analyze this text against a human baseline and its own patterns to identify "slop."
-3. Create ban lists (n-grams, phrases, regex).
+3. Automatically create ban lists (n-grams, phrases, regex).
-4. Re-generate text, this time actively penalizing or preventing the generation of banned content.
+4. Re-generate text, this time actively preventing the generation of banned phrases/n-grams identified in the earlier step using antislop backtracking.
-5. Repeat analysis and ban list updates for several iterations.
+5. Optionally repeat analysis / antislop generation / ban list updates for several iterations.
-6. Create a preference dataset where generations from the final, "anti-slopped" iteration are "chosen" and baseline generations are "rejected."
+6. Create a preference dataset constituting examples of the inference so far, plus a `rejected` continuation token and several `chosen` alternate continuation tokens.
 7. Finetune the base model on this preference dataset using DPO or FTPO.

 ## 🌟 Key Features